CamLRay/text-analyzer/README.md

 mostCommonWords(text);
 Expected Output: ["hello", "there", "hans"]

-test: "It should produce an array of all repeated words" code const text = "hello there hans is there anything I can do" mostCommonWords(text);
+Test: "It should produce an array of all repeated words" code const text = "hello there hans is there anything I can do" mostCommonWords(text);
 Expected Output: ["there"]

+Test: "It should produce an array of all repeated words with a count"
+code:
+const text ="hello there hans hello hello there" mostCommonWords(text);
+Expected Output: ["hello 3" "there 2"]

+Test: "It should sort the array based on instances of word occurance greatest to least."
+code:
+const text = "hello there there hans hello hello there there there hans cat cat cat" mostCommonWords(text);
+Expected Output: ["there 5", "cat 3", "hello 3"]